flutter/website/src/docs/codelabs/implicit-animations.md

 - `AnimatedOpacity` requires a `duration` parameter to define the time it takes to animate the transition between an old `opacity` value and a new one.

-The previous example also uses a common workflow for using implicit animations:
+The previous example also shows a common workflow for using implicit animations:
 - First, pick a widget property to animate.
 - Next, choose an implicit animation that can animate that property.
+Remember, an implicit animation is a subtype of `ImplicitlyAnimatedWidget`, and you can browse the [list of common implicitly animated widgets] that ship with Flutter.
-- Choose the start and end values for the property that you're animating.
+- Create a state variable for the property you're animating, and assign it a start value.
+- Choose an end value for the property you're animating, and trigger the animation by creating a state change in the animated property from its initial value to the final value that you've chosen.
 - Set the `duration` of the animation.
-- Trigger the animation by creating a state change in the animated property.

 {{site.alert.secondary}}
+  Note that Implicit animations can only animate properties of a parent `StatefulWidget`, so this example begins with the `FadeInDemo` widget that extends `StatefulWidget`.

-  Notice that `AnimatedOpacity` animates a single property: `opacity`.
+  Notice also that `AnimatedOpacity` animates a single property: `opacity`.
   Some implicitly animated widgets can animate many properties, as the following example illustrates.
 {{site.alert.end}}